chizhangucb/tmleCommunity/README.md

 As a double-robust and asymptotically efficient substitution estimator that respects global constraints of the statistical model, targeted maximum likelihood (or minimum loss-based) estimation (TMLE) provides asymptotically valid statistical inference, with potential reduction in bias and gain in efficiency.
 The development of the `tmleCommunity` package for R was motivated by the increasing demand of a user-friendly tool to estimate the impact of community-based arbitrary exposures in community-independent data structures with a semi-parametric efficient estimator.
 Besides, the esimation results of TMLE, IPTW and GCOMP, the statistical inference (Standard errors, t statistc, p-value and confidence intervals) of both TMLE and IPTW are provided based on the corresponding influence curve, respectively.
 Optional data-adaptive estimation of exposure and outcome mechanisms using the `SuperLearner` package and `h2o` package (latter for a large dataset) is strongly recommended,

+`tmleCommuniy` is under active development so please submit any bug reports or feature requests to the [issue queue](https://github.com/chizhangucb/tmleCommunity/issues), or email Chi directly.

 ## Installation

 ### Github